 - Resident appearances and interactions: Are residents well cared for, happy, and interacting with one another?

 - Team interactions: Are caregivers interacting genuinely with residents and one another?

-- Community activities: Are there events occurring?
+- Community activities: Are social events occurring regularly?
 Are residents gathering with one another in community spaces?

 - Welcoming atmosphere and vibrant lifestyle: Does it feel good in the community?
 Are residents active, happy, and participating in the life of the community?

-- Amenities and services: Are the services and amenities available at the community going to benefit your loved one?
+- Amenities and services: Are the services and amenities available in the community going to benefit your loved one?

 When possible, involve your loved one in the decision-making process by having them tour along with you via video chat.
-You can also bring them brochures and information packets so they can advocate for their needs and preferences.
+You can also bring brochures and information packets back to them in the hospital so they can advocate for their needs and preferences.

 5. Make the decision while supporting your loved one emotionally.

 Making a lot of quick decisions may feel overwhelming, but it’s important to remember to continue supporting your loved one.